cryptool-org/cryptool1/readme-source.txt

   Acting in this way means to have 2 separated steps: this helps to clearly divide up the crypto functionality and the application/presentation layer.

-- Among others, there is the perl script "CheckHelp.pl" (located in "trunk/CrypTool") supporting developers in maintaining the CrypTool online help.
+- Among others, there is the Perl script "CheckHelp.pl" (located in "trunk/CrypTool") supporting developers in maintaining the CrypTool online help.
 It is very useful because it runs various consistency checks regarding the online help.
 A simple way to run this script is "perl CheckHelp.pl ENGLISH hlp_de" from the CrypTool root directory ("trunk/CrypTool").
 There are more languages